 Here I’m showing how much space we left between the sofa and the bottom of the frames, 5″.

 Here’s a complete map of the spacing left between all the frames to create a perfect gallery.
 Enjoy!

 - In the end, the total width of the display is 54″, since the couch and wall are so big I could have hung one more vertical row on the right and one of the left.
 So I’d have 15 frames in total.

 - Although the current gallery looks terrific, having 15 frames would equal to 3/4 of the wall above the sofa and be even more beautiful – giving a larger presence meaning delivering even more WOW factor.
 I might just do it.

 - At first glance, they appear no different than any other frames.
 The big difference is that you simply push the frames into the wall to hang them.

-If you decide to recreate this gallery, take some pictures!
-I’d love to see the results.
-If you have any questions about this post or any other articles, don’t hesitate to leave a question in the comment box below.
+If you decide to recreate this gallery, send some pictures!
+We’d love to see the results.